-- 3.8.7.7 All repair works and their results shall be documented and available for the Register representative. - 3.8.8 Marking and documentation. - 3.8.8.1 The manufacturer of the castings shall have an identification system, which enables to identify the casting with the ladle at a stage of submission to the Register, while upon the request of the Register representative, the manufacturer shall present the data, recorded in course of manufacture referred to the production process of a particular casting, or a batch, including thermal treatment and repair. - 3.8.8.2 Every casting shall have clearly visible stamp or brand of the Register marked by the specified method and in specified location, and, at least, shall contain the following data:
+- 3.8.8.4.6 On completion of heat treatment the weld repairs and adjacent material shall be ground smooth and examined by magnetic particle or liquid penetrant testing.
+Supplementary examination by ultrasonics or radiography ultrasonic testing may also be required depending on the dimensions and nature of the original defect.
+Satisfactory results shall be obtained from all forms of non-destructive testing used. - 3.8.8.4.7 The manufacturer shall maintain full records detailing the extent and location of repairs made to each casting and details of weld procedures and heat treatments applied for repairs.
+These records shall be available to the Register representative on request and copies shall be submitted to the Register. - 3.8.9 Marking and documentation. - 3.8.9.1 The manufacturer of the castings shall have an identification system, which enables to identify the casting with the ladle at a stage of submission to the Register, while upon the request of the Register representative, the manufacturer shall present the data, recorded in course of manufacture referred to the production process of a particular casting, or a batch, including thermal treatment and repair. - 3.8.9.2 Every casting shall have clearly visible stamp or brand of the Register marked by the specified method and in specified location, and, at least, shall contain the following data:

-name or designation of the manufacturer;
+name or designation of the firm (manufacturer);